Skip to main content

 cyber mode show

-# Switch the routing mode.
-The routing mode name is rule or global.
+# Switch routing mode (rule or global)

-cyber mode change <routing mode name>
+cyber mode change <mode name>

 # View proxy port information